Katseye: Public image

-Katseye's stylistic influences include (clockwise) Le Sserafim, Shakira, and The Pussycat Dolls.
+Katseye's stylistic influences include (clockwise) Le Sserafim, Shakira, and the Pussycat Dolls.

 Katseye is widely labeled as a "global girl group", blending stylistic traits of Western pop with the presentation attributed to K-pop.
 As Daniela described them in an interview with i-D, they are "the first American girl group to make American pop music but trained to do the crazy choreography of K‑pop."
 The group includes the first Indian, Filipina, Latina, and Black artists to be signed under Hybe: Lara, Sophia, Daniela, and Manon, respectively.
-Before the group's debut, Teen Vogue named Katseye as one of twelve "Girl Groups to Watch in 2024".
-Musically, Katseye has cited The Pussycat Dolls, Spice Girls, and Le Sserafim as influences.
+Before the group's debut, Teen Vogue named Katseye one of 12 "Girl Groups to Watch in 2024".
+Musically, Katseye has cited the Pussycat Dolls, Spice Girls, and Le Sserafim as influences.

 Katseye is noted for their distinctive fashion styling, often cited as a defining feature of the group alongside their music.
-With low-rise jeans, crop tops, and archival pieces, the group draws sartorial influence of late 1990s and early 2000s pop culture, often referred to as Y2K fashion.
+With low-rise jeans, crop tops, and archival pieces, the group draws sartorial influence from late 1990s and early 2000s pop culture, often referred to as Y2K fashion.
 Katseye's long-term creative director, Humberto Leon, states drawing inspiration from art, film, and history rather than solely musical influences for the group.
 In particular, the style of celebrities prominent in the early 2000s, such as Devon Aoki for Megan, and Shakira for Daniela, served as key references for the image and appearance of the group's members.
 "Without tokenizing them", Leon cites the appreciation for the group's diverse backgrounds as a forerunner for their image, often incorporating items such as the bindi for Lara and waist beads for Manon.
 Members have highlighted the group's identity and openness to these influences, with Manon stating, "I have locs sometimes.
 Humberto is always like, 'Yeah, let's do it.'
 He's always asking if I have new ideas".

+In December 2025, Katseye placed second in Google's U.S. "Trending Musicians" ranking, according to their annual Year in Search review.
+Additionally, TikTok named Katseye the "Global Artist of the Year", citing over 30 billion views for the group on the platform.